Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating

 ## Migrating from 0.14 to latest

 ### Important changes
+* The `Monitor` class has been moved to the Examples Project.
+(It was prone to errors during testing)

 ### Steps to Migrate

 ## Migrating from 0.13 to 0.14